 Let me start by saying the train from Tbilisi to Batumi is not like most other trains in Georgia.
 These are not the clunky, Soviet-era trains with uncomfortable seats that you find on routes to Gori and Kutaisi.
 These are fancy, high-speed Stadler trains from Switzerland.

-Because the train is fast (spiriting you to the Black Sea Coast within 4 hours and to Batumi in under 6 hours), budget-friendly and very comfortable, this is by far my preferred way to travel.
+Because the train is fast (spiriting you to the Black Sea Coast within 4 hours and to Batumi in just over 5 hours), budget-friendly and very comfortable, this is by far my preferred way to travel.

 Most importantly, taking the train is a lot safer than travelling by road.
 The journey is very scenic in parts and I think this is the best way to enjoy the landscape.